White Mountain Nat’l Forest

 In 2015 we arrived after peak color.
-This time we re-visited the areas that were a bust back then and found excellent fall color.
+This time we re-visited the areas that were well past peak back then and found excellent fall color.

-This view was found north of Berlin, NH in one of those areas that were well past peak on our last visit.
-As you can see, this roadside view was at peak with a full spectrum of fall colors.
+In fact, this view was found north of Berlin, NH in one of those areas that were well past on our last visit.
+As you can see, this roadside view was displaying a full spectrum of fall colors.

 Shooting conditions were not ideal with rather high winds.
 But we realized that the wind was taking the leaves down so it was now, or not as good tomorrow.

 I love the red and orange anchor trees here with everything else in supporting roles.
 I felt that this view was somewhat unique at the time, although I can’t say exactly why.

 Don’t know the names of the trees, but I believe the red one is a sugar maple.
 Hey, they just look good to me – a bursting wall of color.

 No filters were used, shot at ISO 800 due to wind.